Welcome to Years 5 and 6

 Oak National Academy - Daily Lessons

 Oak National Academy has been established to support learning while children are unable to attend school.
 Each day, there are English, maths and foundation subject lessons provided in a sequence, complete with videos, activity suggestions and quizzes.
 Your child can participate in all of these, free of charge, by accessing the relevant year group.
-If you choose to access the lessons, children can use their school exercise book to record learning.
+If you choose to access the lessons, children can use their school exercise book to record learning and then share their work using Seesaw.

 |Oak National Academy - Daily Schedule Year 5|